-The primary funding source for capital projects comes from reserves of more than \$60 million in the Operations and Maintenance, Restricted Fund.
-As noted above, the FY2020 State budget included capital funding for community colleges and as the State releases capital funding, the College will have State funds available for capital projects and for smaller deferred maintenance projects.
-The primary focus for capital projects in the FY2023 budget includes maintenance projects, an allowance for the CTE building that supports the advancement of the project utilizing local funding.
-Due to the pandemic, the College is taking a very deliberate approach to its assessment of projects and has provided for an update to the Facilities Renovation and Space Utilization (FRSU) plan that was completed in FY2019.
+The primary funding source for capital projects comes from reserves of more than \$50 million in the Operations and Maintenance, Restricted Fund.
+As noted above, the FY2020 State budget included capital funding for community colleges.
+The College is slated to receive \$12.7 for a building and additional capital funding for smaller deferred maintenance projects.
+The primary focus in FY2023 for capital projects is to review and, if appropriate, consider implementation of projects from the Facilities Renovation and Space Utilization (FRSU) Study completed in FY2019.
+At the time of publishing, budget conversations on the CTE building and local funding for the project are taking place.
+The tentative FY2023 budget includes maintenance projects and an allowance for either state or local funding of the CTE building or other FRSU projects that may move forward in the post COVID-19 environment.
+However, due to the pandemic, the College is taking very deliberate approaches to its assessment of projects currently in queue.

-The following table reflects approximately \$14 million of the \$16 million in major capital projects included in the FY2023 Operations and Maintenance, Restricted Fund budget.
+The following table reflects approximately \$14 million of the \$16 million in major capital projects included in the tentative FY2023 Operations and Maintenance, Restricted Fund budget.